secretuniversity/secret-box-vite-template/tutorial/guide.md

 ## Integration Tests
 - After completing your secret contract and unit test code, modify the `integration.ts` as needed.
 These are super helpful for illustrating how to interact with a Secret App such as connecting to the network, querying and executing transactions, etc.

+One thing to consider when writing your guide is to determine what blueprint code your Secret Box contains and what will be given in the tutorial for developers to add/modify manually.

+In this scenario, consider creating a `solution/` or similar directory that developers can refer to while learning.
+It's also entirely possble, and acceptable, that your code is complete and the tutorial steps walk the developer through the key aspects and code snippets you decide to include!

 ## Tutorial
 This is where you'll write the guide for your Secret Box.
 Under the `tutorial/` directory you'll find a starting guide (this file :tada:) in `guide.md`.
-The Secret University platform will display the tutorial steps using the `H1, H2, H3` tags as the Table of Contents structure.

 -  delete `tutorial/illustrations/secret-box-template.png`
 <br/>